Previous Page Index

 at installation, but will always include MY COMPUTER (gateway to your

-computer's drives) and RECYCLE BIN (a temporary "trashcan" for
+computer's drives) and RECYCLE BIN (a temporary "trashcan" for storing

 files you intend to delete).